barrieca/KRR_Project/README.md

 ## Installation
 1. Install Companions
-2. pip install django
+2. pip install django (v2.2.5)
-2. pip install pandas
+2. pip install pandas (v1.0.1)
-2. pip install unidecode
+2. pip install unidecode (v1.1.1)
 3. download/extract RePlay code repository (our code)

 ## Running the Project
 1. *(Optional)* Regenerate knowledge triples by running `python main.py`.
 If desired, the csv_files list in the main.py file can be modified to only generate data from the specified .csv files.
-   Currently, in the interest of speed, only Playstation 4 games are selected.
+   By default, in the interest of speed, only Playstation 4 games are selected.
-2. Start Companions
+2. Start Companions.
-3. Select `Start Sessions` from the Companions interface
+3. Click the "Start Sessions" button in the Companions interface.
-4. Load all .krf files in the `knowledge/` directory (located in the repository's home directory)
+4. Load all .krf files in the `knowledge/` directory (located in the repository's home directory) by right clicking on `session-reasoner` agent and selecting "Load Flatfile" for each of the files.
-5. Start the RePlay code Django server by running `python manage.py runserver` from the django_stuff folder (located in the repository's home directory)
+5. Start the RePlay server by running `python manage.py runserver` from the django_stuff folder (located in the repository's home directory).
-6. In a web browser, browse to "localhost:8000"
+6. In a web browser, browse to "localhost:8000".
 7. This is the main RePlay interface.
-   Note that this application has only been tested on machines running Windows 10 using Python 3.7.
+   *Note that this application has only been tested on machines running Windows 10 using Python 3.7.*

 ### Getting Recommendations
 1. Select three games by typing in the name of the game in each of the text entry boxes